Oracle brings new claims against HP in Itanium case

 In the filing on Tuesday, Oracle claims HP fraudulently induced Oracle to enter into the Hurd settlement.

-HP concealed the fact it was about to hire Leo Apotheker as its chief executive and Ray Lane as its chairman, Oracle's filing says.
+HP concealed the fact that it was about to hire Leo Apotheker as its chief executive, and Ray Lane as its chairman, Oracle's filing says.

-Apotheker and Oracle CEO Larry Ellison have long been rivals from the time Apotheker headed European software maker SAP AG.
+Apotheker and Oracle CEO Larry Ellison have long been rivals from the time Apotheker headed European software maker SAP AG (SAPG.DE).
 HP Chairman Ray Lane and Ellison had a troubled relationship from the time Lane was fired from Oracle in 2000, according to the filing.

 "Given the well-documented animosity between Oracle and Messrs.
 Apotheker and Lane, HP knew that Oracle would not have signed the Hurd Agreement had it known of HP's imminent plans," the filing says.